— Botanicus —

 Early APS exhibitions, therefore, were primarily cut flower affairs, and extremely competitive.
 “In 1936, Harry F. Little brought over three thousand blooms to the show, held in Toronto that year,” the APS writes.
 “The most coveted award in those days was that for Class No. 1: A collection of 100 blooms made up of not less than 80 different varieties. . . .
 Modern shows are more relaxed affairs with highest honors going to the one best peony in the show.”

-So for a day trip (Marco Polo’s China journey lasted 26 years!), you might want to take in the American Peony Society’s Annual Convention.
-This year it’s in Raleigh, May 31 to June 4.
+So for a virtual day trip (Marco Polo’s China journey lasted 26 years!), you might want to take in the American Peony Society’s Annual Convention.
+This year it’s online only on June 20.
 While most APS events — such as the guided tours of the Sarah P. Duke Gardens in Durham, N.C.
-State’s JC Raulston Arboretum, and plant hunter Tony Avent’s Plant Delights Nursery and Juniper Level Botanic Garden in Raleigh — are for members only, these sites are open to the public, so you can tour them on your own in case you’re not an APS member.
-Regardless, the big APS Flower Exhibition and some seminars are and swill be open to the public.
-Be sure to check listings.
+State’s JC Raulston Arboretum, and plant hunter Tony Avent’s Plant Delights Nursery and Juniper Level Botanic Garden in Raleigh — are for members only, this virtual presentation provides options for public as well as member participation.
+Be sure to check the line-up here.

 And don’t forget your peonies for Mother’s Day!
 OH